elysemontano/elyse-lecture-notes/react/react-state.md

 We wrote one component and can call it as many times as we want and all of them maintain their own state.

+Each one of these component calls are a unique instance of the class, so even though we are using the same code, they are running seperatly.

 And that is pretty cool.

 #### Display vs Logic Components
 Handling state is an important part of creating React apps.
 But you don't want every component to have state.
 It is important to keep the data centralized.
 In this example we have one component that holds state and one that does not.
 This is also known as creating a logic component (that holds state) and a display component (that does not).

 #### Inline Styling with JSX
+To style in App.css make sure to import into App.js './App.css'

 One last thing, to talk about.
 That will help you with your challenge today.
 And that is inline styling in JSX.

 I mentioned that JSX is just like HTML most of the time.
 And this is one of the times it is very different.
 The style attribute can be added to any tag.
 That is the same.
 And just like the onClick, we need to pass JavaScript so we need our friend the curlies to escape into JavaScript.
 Then, once we are inside the curlies, what gets passed is key:value pairs.